 Working the 12 Steps has freed me from a narrow concept of God into a broader, more connected and joyful way to relate to Him.
 It has opened the doorway in my mind and heart to turn a business relationship with the God I thought I knew into a life-long passionate love affair, where I get to rediscover over and over not only who He is, but who I am through His all-loving eyes.

-These are just a few of the Gifts that I am seeing in my life today.
+These are just a few of the rewards that I am seeing in my life today.

-The Gifts of the Program don’t guarantee us worldly success.
+The rewards of working the 12 Steps don’t guarantee us worldly success.

 They don’t offer financial security or even the ultimate safety of our marriage.

 They can’t promise that our husbands will love us or our children won’t fall victim to addiction themselves.

 But they do offer peace and growth through every circumstance we could ever face, and a conscious, fulfilling life lived with serenity, dignity, and emotional growth.